victoriajeniluc/Practice/CSS/notes.md

 		- Basically going to be the first column is 80% and the rest is auto - or fill up the remaining space
 		- NOT ADDING UP TO 100%
 			80% + 20% + 20px == ???
+^^^ SO A SOLUTION TO THIS: Fractional units

+##FRACTIONAL UNITS##
+- new unit to CSS
+- basically what they are known as "free space"

+*CHANGING THE EXAMPLE FROM GRID12 to fractional unnits*
+	Example:
+		.grid14{
+			display: grid;
+			grid-gap: 20px;
+			width: 1000px;
+			border: 10px solid #00ff9b;
+			grid-template-columns: 8fr 2fr;
+		}